browserengineering/book/book/animations.md

 member variables: a Skia context, surface, list of paint chunks, and the *composited ancestor index*.

-Only paint chunks that have the same *nearest composited visual effect ancestor* will be allowed to be in the same `CompositedLayer`.[^simpler] The composited ancestor index is the index into the top-down array of ancestor effects refering to this ancestor.
-(If there is no composited ancestor, the index is -1.)

-So all paint chunks will share the same composited ancestor index.
-However, they need not have exactly the same ancestor effects array---there could be additional non-composited visual effects at the bottom (below a `ClipRRect`, for example).

-[^simpler]: Intuitively, this just means "part of the same composited animation".

 ``` {.python}
 class CompositedLayer:
     def __init__(self, skia_context):